 The correlation coefficients between the concentrations of various components varied among cohorts (Supplementary Figure S1).
 The Spearman correlation between Cu and Fe ranged from 0.6 (in Norway) to almost unity (in Rome) and between Cu and Zn from less than 0.1 (in Rome) to 0.8 (in Switzerland).
 Ni was moderately to highly correlated with V across cohorts with Spearman coefficients varying from 0.6 (in Danish and Dutch cohorts) to almost unity (in Rome).
 K was in general weakly correlated with the other components with the exception of Norwegian and Swiss cohorts, where the correlations were moderate to high.

-Correlations of components with PM2.5 were mainly low to moderate for all cohorts (Supplementary Figure S1), although values were rather high for K, S and Zn in the Norwegian cohort (≥ 0.7).
+Correlations of components with PM2.5 were mainly low to moderate for all cohorts (Supplementary Figure S1), although values were rather high for K, S and Zn in the Norwegian cohort (r ≥ 0.7).
 Correlations with NO2 were larger, in general, with the exception of K for which r < 0.2 for most of the cohorts.
 NO2 was highly correlated with Fe in the Danish and Swiss cohort and with Cu in the Rome and Swiss cohort (r ≥ 0.9).

 The pooled hazard ratios for the association between PM2.5 components and natural mortality in the models with increasing confounder adjustment are presented in Table 2.
 We found positive associations of all components with natural mortality.
 In general, adjustment for the individual-level confounders (Model 2) resulted in modest or no decrease in the estimated HRs.
 Additional adjustment for area-level variables (Model 3) further decreased the HRs.
 In our main Model 3, we observed positive and statistically significant associations for all components, except from Zn [HR (95% CI): 1.011 (0.998, 1.023) per 10 ng/m3 increase].
 The width of the confidence interval around the pooled effect estimate was also considerably smaller for Model 3 compared to Model 2 (e.g. Cu HR (95% CI): 1.060 (1.007, 1.117) and 1.037 (1.014, 1.060) per 5 ng/m3 increase for Models 2 and 3, respectively), probably related to lower heterogeneity of cohort-specific effect estimates.